cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 {{!PPARCH, Section 4}} defines different deployment models in which Attester, Issuer, and Origin can be run by the same or by different parties.
-The threat model for this extensions assume that at least Attester and Issuer are run by different parties to avoid de-anonymization attacks in which unique Issuer Token Keys could be used to sign tokens for a targeted client.
+The threat model for this extension assumes that at least Attester and Issuer are run by different parties to avoid de-anonymization attacks in which unique Issuer Token Keys could be used to sign tokens for a targeted client.
 However, this threat model assumes